VenturousStudios/Unreal-Engine-5-Extra-Documentation/Docs/Character/CharacterMovementComponentAsync.md

 - `InVelocity`: A `FVector` representing the character's intended velocity.
 - `DeltaSeconds`: A `float` representing the time step for the movement.
 - `OutStepDownResult`: A pointer to `FStepDownResult`, storing results of any step down actions during movement.
-- `Output`: A reference to `FCharacterMovementComponentAsyncOutput` for movement results.
+- `Output`: A reference to `FCharacterMovementComponentAsyncInputOutput` for movement results.

 ### Process
 1. **Walkable Floor Check**: Verifies if the current surface is walkable.